Elisabeth Cooke (She/Her)

 Undergraduate , Durham University

-Hello, my name is Erin and I am a first year Classics student at Durham University.
+Hello, my name is Erin and I am a second year Classics student at Durham University.
 I am thrilled to have been accepted onto the Laidlaw Leadership and Research Programme as part of the 2025 cohort.
 I have always been what I consider to be academically curious but what is more colloquially termed as nerdy - especially in regards to Classics (I just love learning new things!).
 I also have aspirations to undertake a career in humanitarian work, driven by my desire to fight for social justice and empower others to do so.
 In this way, the remit of the Leadership and Research programme, to cultivate leaders whose actions are both ethical and data-driven, appeared to me to be perfectly aligned with my own interests.
 I have had previous experience in the various domains of the programme: in terms of leadership, I was Head Student at my Secondary School in my final year; I completed a 5000 word EPQ research paper two years ago; and I have had some volunteering experience at a local food-bank.
 However, I am both aware of and looking forward to the fact that this programme is going to really challenge me mentally, emotionally and physically when it comes to the research project, the Oxford Character Project and the LiA, respectively.
 I am hopeful that the programme will lead to lots of personal growth and assist, alongside my degree and other uni experiences, in equipping me with the tools I need to be the driving force behind the change I want to see in the world after graduation!

 Hannah Taylor